Thousands of military families struggle with food insecurity

 Kelly Klor, who works on food insecurity issues for Blue Star Families, recalls a period of financial hardship 13 years ago as a young mother in Texas whose husband had just enlisted.
 The family pinched pennies at every opportunity, never eating out and relying on the local public library for entertainment.
 But they still depended on WIC — a similar program to food stamps that serves mothers and children — in order to afford expensive baby formula for her infant daughter.

-Klor recalls treating her financial trouble as a taboo subject, even though she suspected many families around her were in the same situation.
+Klor recalls treating her financial trouble as a taboo subject, even through she suspected many families around her were in the same situation.

 “It seemed like it wasn’t something that you share with other people,” she said.